 “I think Medical Justice has some ’splaining to do!

-RateMDs co-owner John Swapceinski published the data on the RateMDs forum.
-On his post, John's final remark was couched in playful, almost comforting, language: “I think Medical Justice has some ’splaining to do!”
+The RateMDs co-owner John Swapceinski published the data on a RateMDs forum page titled Medical Justice Planting Glowing Reviews on RateMDs.
+In his post, John's final remark was couched in playful, almost comforting, language: “I think Medical Justice has some ’splaining to do!”